openshift/training/beta-3-setup.md

     Using project "demo"

-`alice` has no projects of her own yet, so she is automatically configured to look at the `demo` project.
+`alice` has no projects of her own yet (she is not an administrator on anything), so she is automatically configured to look at the `demo` project since she has access to it.
 She has "view" access, so `osc status` and `osc get pods` and so forth should show her the same thing as `joe`.
 However, she cannot make changes:

     [alice]$ osc get pods
     POD                       IP         CONTAINER(S)      IMAGE(S)